 Sweden warns against cutting US aid to Palestinians

-United Nations, Jan 10 (AFP) Sweden, a big donor country that has recognised Palestine as a state, warned today that any US decision to withdraw funds to the UN agency for Palestinians would be destabilising for the Middle East.
+UNITED NATIONS: Sweden, a big donor country that has recognized Palestine as a state, warned Tuesday that any US decision to withdraw funds to the UN agency for Palestinians would be destabilizing for the Middle East.

 Sweden's UN Ambassador Olof Skoog said he had raised his concerns with US Ambassador Nikki Haley following reports that the US administration had withheld $125 million in funds due on January 1 for the United Nations Relief and Works Agency for Palestinians.